CJL89/multi_user_blog/README.md

 git clone https://github.com/harushimo/multi_user_blog
 ```

-download the [google sdk](https://cloud.google.com/appengine/downloads) for python in order to run this

 ```
 cd multi_user_blog
 ```

 then run dev_appserver.py .

 This will render a local version of the site.
+To access the site: https://localhost:8080.

+To check the instance: https://localhost:8000